Dear Evangelical Preachers,

 You’re attributing to God, the most despicable treatment of women, the greatest intolerance toward the marginalized, the least compassion for the hurting.

 In other words, you’re assassinating the character of Jesus in an effort to rub non-Christian’s noses in it.

 Crediting Donald Trump’s win to “God” is the best conceivable argument for someone rejecting faith.

-If God is responsible for the unbridled vulgarity, the viciousness toward people of color, the utter disregard for diversity that the President-Elect has so continually displayed this year—you can keep God.
+If God is responsible for the unbridled vulgarity, the viciousness toward people of color, the utter disregard for diversity that the President has so continually displayed this year—you can keep God.

-If God sanctions someone like Trump to the highest place of leadership we have—you can have Him.
+If God sanctions someone like Trump to the highest place of leadership we have—you can have that God.

 If God is that partisan, God is not a God who “so loved the world”, but One who has contempt for most of it.

 If you’re asking me to agree that a God who is love, can also be a God who votes Trump, you can stop right now because that’s laughable and ludicrous.